gauravacad/VSD_mini_squadron/README.md

-# Dear students You can use VSCODE or Arduino to Run the MINI board
+# Dear students,  you can use either VSCODE or Arduino to run the VSDSquadron Mini board
 ### VSDSquadron Mini is a compact RISC-V based development board built around the CH32V003 microcontroller, used for embedded C programming, GPIO control, UART communication, and hardware development.

 <img width="710" height="460" alt="image" src="https://github.com/user-attachments/assets/26eb6574-3482-4a48-a641-30aeb8a0e6d0" />